Fiddlersgreen.net

 Avro G Biplane

-Fact: The 1912 biplane Avro G was the second British aircraft definitely known
+Fact: The 1912 biplane Avro G was the second British aircraft known

 AvroF-cardmodel